Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## AuthorizationLevel

 A **String** representation of an authorization policy's priority level.
-Could be only `PR` (for policies that were created by their own providers), or `MGMT` (for policies that were created by a higher entity).
+Can only be `PR` (for policies that were created by their own providers), or `MGMT` (for policies that were created by a higher entity).

 ## AuthorizationPolicyInstanceID